October Carnivore Challenge is OPEN

 Ketosis

-Carnivore Diet vs Atkins Diet: Which Is Better for Weight Loss?
+Carnivore vs. Atkins Diet: Which Is Better for Weight Loss?

 Individual factors, preferences, and perseverance are among the main factors affecting the effectiveness of a diet.